MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/authentication-and-authorization.md

 ### Adding IdentityServer to a Web Application

 In order for an ASP.NET Core web application to use IdentityServer 4, it must be added to the web application's Visual Studio solution.
-For more information, see [Setup and Overview](https://identityserver4.readthedocs.io/en/release/quickstarts/0_overview.html) in the IdentityServer documentation.
+For more information, see [Overview](https://identityserver4.readthedocs.io/en/latest/quickstarts/0_overview.html) in the IdentityServer documentation.

 Once IdentityServer is included in the web application's Visual Studio solution, it must be added to the web application's HTTP request processing pipeline, so that it can serve requests to OpenID Connect and OAuth 2.0 endpoints.
 This is achieved in the `Configure` method in the web application's `Startup` class, as demonstrated in the following code example: